davenkin/andy-springboot-sample/README.md

 This is a sample Spring Boot project for building Microservices with the following features:

-- Data persistence with MongoDB
+- Data persistence using MongoDB
 - Messaging using Kafka
 - Cache using Redis
 - API documentation using [Springdoc](./ADRs/011_api_documentation.md)